Enable-NCacheTLS - PowerShell Cmdlet

 <String> |

-Enforces the requirement for a valid client TLS certificate.
-When enabled, client nodes connecting to the server must present a valid TLS certificate for authentication and for that certificate's Certificate Authority to exist in the server's Trusted Root. | False |
+Enforces client nodes to present a valid TLS certificate for authentication during communication.
+When enabled, all client nodes connecting to the server must present a valid TLS certificate, and it's issuing Certificate Authority must be listed in the server's Trusted Root. | False |

 -UseMutualTLSForServerToServer |